sfuller14/semantic-consensus/README.md

 ---
 ### Intelligent Chat Interface

 Our platform features a chat interface that leverages the power of quality-controlled retrieval-augmented generation (RAG).
 By utilizing a custom `pinecone.query()` + `cohere.rerank()` + `openai.ChatCompletions()` chain, users receive detailed responses based on both product specifications and relevant reviews.
+Customers find the right product easier & return fewer items -- a win for all parties.
 This feature not only provides valuable insights to potential buyers but also serves as a tool for sellers performing market research.

 ---